AWikia/Level/README.md

   - Bow Drawings
   - Block Elements
   - Gemoetric Shapes
-  - Miscellaneous Symbols (Many are supported, including non-pictographic glyphs)
+  - Miscellaneous Symbols (Many are supported, including all emoji)
-  - Dingbats (Supports the following):
+  - Dingbats (Many are supported, including all emoji)
-    - Stars
-    - Raised Hand
-    - Checkmarks and Crosses
-    - Question Mark and Exclamation Symbols (Black, White)
-    - Hearts (Red, rotated and exclamation heart)
-    - Enclosed Glyphs
-    - Plus, Minus and Division Symbols
-    - Arrows
   - Miscellaneous Mathematical Symbols-A (Supports the following):
     - Triangle with a small one
     - Squared Triangle